PufferFinance/website-docs/docs/smoothing.md

 - **Bonded**: Here, NoOps lock collateral throughout their validator operation duration.
 Upon validator exit, they receive their bond back, adjusted for any penalties.
 This model allows for ethos-aligned, permissionless LSPs since NoOps can be untrusted as validator penalties are deducted from their collateral.
 However, this safety comes with a cost – it impacts the LSP's capital efficiency and growth potential.
 For instance, a 16 ETH bond requirement provides robust protection against slashing but also limits participation to those with at least 16 ETH.

 ### What is it?
-**Smoothing Commitments** completely *eliminate locking a bond*.
-Instead, when registering a validator, the NoOp pays stakers a non-refundable ETH amount called a smoothing commitment.
-In exchange, they are allocated 32 ETH to run a validator and they are entitled to 100% of the validator rewards they over the next year.
+**Smoothing Commitments** supplement validator bonds.
+When registering a validator, the NoOp locks a 1 ETH bond and pays stakers a non-refundable ETH amount called a smoothing commitment.

+In exchange, they are minted locked pufETH and allocated 32 ETH to run a validator, entitling them to 100% of the Proof of Stake (PoS) rewards they produce over the commitment duration.
 In other words, NoOps pay stakers ETH upfront to run a validator.

-The smoothing commitments, representing a year of expected Proof of Stake rewards, are paid to the protocol to increase the value of pufETH, creating strong growth incentives.
+The smoothing commitments, representing at least one month of expected Proof of Stake rewards, are paid to the protocol to increase the value of pufETH, creating strong growth incentives.
 This mechanism is favorable for stakers, capital efficient, and incentivizes for optimal NoOp performance.

 :::tip
 For stakers, this means the value of pufETH increases every time a new NoOp deploys a validator on Puffer.